As an Amazon Associate we earn from qualifying purchases.

 A fully thawed turkey or fresh turkey will not last much longer than 3 days in the coolest part of your fridge (<40°F).
 Since at this point you should know how much turkey you need and how long it will take to thaw the turkey, you need to know how long it is going to take to prepare the turkey for cooking.
 Use this chart below to help determine when you should start:

 |Turkey Size (lbs)||Days in advance to start with a fresh turkey (time needed to brine)||Days in advance to start with a frozen turkey (assuming you immediately start thawing it)|

 For a sub 15 pound turkey you will need about 2 days to dry brine the meat.
-For a larger turkey we’d recommend 3 days.
+For a larger turkey I’d recommend 3 days.
 Worried about bacteria?
 Bacteria hate salt, which is why salt has been used to preserve food for hundreds of years.
-Also, since we’ll be right at 3 days before popping it the oven, we are in range for fresh turkey safety anyways.
+Also, since I’ll be right at 3 days before popping it the oven, I am in range for fresh turkey safety anyways.

 What is a Dry Brine?

 A dry brine is basically just coating your meat with salt and refrigerating it rather than dunking it in salt solution.
 Osmosis will still happen like a normal wet brine, but now there is no dilution of flavor or need for a giant bucket.

 One of the main reasons turkeys get dry is because they have muscle fibers called myosin that constrict and force juice out of the meat before the meat is at a safe temperature to eat.
 I brine turkeys to relax and dissolve these fibers so they don’t constrict, leaving all that moisture in the bird.

 In short, you have two processes happening.
 The first is the physical process of osmosis which moves salt from outside the turkey to inside the turkey.
 The next is the chemical process of salt acting on the muscle fibers and proteins which denatures them and preventing constriction during cooking.